The formal verification of the ctm approach to forcing: Some lessons

 Some of those proofs were almost copy-pasted once and again with minor variants; this would usually be relegated to some function in the meta-language, but we were unable to do this due to our limitations in programming Isabelle/ML\footnote{ On the other hand, our inability to automate proofs of replacement instances paved the way for identifying which were the ones needed for forcing!}.

 Nevertheless, experience in software engineering is invaluable in large projects like the present one.
 For example, it is (mathematically) misleading when automatic tools (\isa{simp}, \isa{auto}, etc) stop working just because of the sheer size of the goal (v.g., the same statement with 7 variables succeeds but with 8 variables does not).
 Scale issues are very easily disregarded in the abstract but, as a colorful example, the formula $\forceisa({\cdot}0\in 1{\cdot})$ can be explicitly printed by Isabelle2021-1 (it spans nearly 20k symbols), but $\forceisa({\cdot}\neg{\cdot}\neg{\cdot}0\in 1{\cdot}{\cdot}{\cdot})$ can not.
+(For this particular example, one reason for the blow-up in length comes from the encoding of negation using the \isatt{Nand} connective, but otherwise the formulas grow bigger by the sheer complexity of the definition of the forcing relation.)

 Another point where computer science expertise was a prime asset was the very definition of $\forceisa$.
 As a proof of concept, one of us tried to obtain its definition by using formula synthesis exclusively, which was supposed to be as trivial as in the usual mathematical development (similarly to the case of Equation~(\ref{eq:sats_big_union_fm})).
 But in fact, some early minor mistake rendered the whole effort useless.
 We then turned to a more informed programming discipline, which involved decomposing the definition in stages, each of which was checked for correctness, and in that way we were able to reach our objective.